Our Sustainable Plastics Vision

 While using renewable resources for packaging can be a more sustainable alternative to non-renewable resources, these biofeedstocks must be sourced in a responsible and sustainable way, ensuring sufficient land use for food sources and being mindful of environmental impact.
 To this end, PepsiCo has joined the Bioplastic Feedstock Alliance, a multi-stakeholder alliance convened by the World Wildlife Fund, which aims to improve awareness around the environmental and social impacts of sources for bioplastics.

 Developing Solutions to Flexible Films

 Flexible films, the packaging used for our snacks, are a beneficial material for transporting our products to consumers.
 They are lightweight and ensure food reaches consumers in a safe and fresh condition.
 Flexible films are critical for our snacks packaging, yet across the industry these films are not yet recyclable or compostable.
-To address this challenge, PepsiCo is leveraging our R&D expertise to create innovative packaging and working with partners to improve technology to recycle or compost flexible films.
+To address this challenge, PepsiCo is leveraging our research and development expertise to create innovative packaging and is working with partners to improve technology to recycle or compost flexible films.

-We are piloting the use of bioplastic bags in three geographic locations.
-In 2017, we began packaging Tostitos in these bags for certain food service accounts in the United States.
-In 2018, we will launch pilots in Chile and India using the same bag for select lines of our Lay’s potato chips.
+Throughout 2017 and 2018 we launched pilots of biobased plastic bags in three geographic locations.
+In the United States, we began packaging Tostitos in these bags for certain food service accounts.
+We are testing the acceptance of biobased bags with consumers in Chile and India for select lines of our Lay’s potato chips.
 These bags are made with renewable resources and are compostable in industrial composting facilities.